 Now that you know how to price an ANA award ticket and some of the routing rules, let's get to the specifics of actually redeeming your ANA miles and booking these flights.

 Unlike cash tickets or some other mileage programs like Delta SkyMiles, you won't be able to book just any flight using ANA miles.
 In order to book an award ticket, you'll first need to find award availability.

-For ANA-operated flights, you'll want to simply search and book on ANA's website.
-You'll find the most availability directly with ANA, though it may not hurt to search first through a partner airline program website such as United.com to narrow things down a bit more.
+For ANA-operated flights, you may find more availability directly with ANA, though it doesn't hurt to search first through a partner airline program website such as United.com to try and narrow things down a bit more.

-If you're hoping to fly on an ANA partner airline, you may want to turn to another Star Alliance search tool to pinpoint dates where “saver” awards are available and then plug those dates into ANA's search tool.
+Since ANA's website doesn't allow you to search more than one week at a time, it's often easier to first use another Star Alliance search tool to pinpoint dates where “saver” awards are available and then plug those dates into ANA's search tool.

 Our favorite tool to use in order to find saver award space on Star Alliance airlines is United's old advanced search tool.

 A word of advice?
 It will be easiest to search for one-way flights separately.
 Make sure to select “flexible dates,” and choose the exact number of passengers traveling.
 Once you complete your search, expand to “view 30-day calendar” to maximize your view of travel dates.